maulikdave-fh/notes/security/README.md

 2. Secure way of transmitting information between 2 parties in stateless manner - unlike session token where subsequent requests to server with a session token has to land on the same server that issued the session token.
 JWTs are ideal for distributed systems.
 3. User is authenticated once, issued a JWT that contains information like user role.
 The JWT can be sent to APIs & APIs can authorize the user for granting access.
 Helps reduce a load on authentication server.
 4. PKI is used - private key to sign the JWT and public key to verify the JWT
-5. JWT has a.
-Return address - tells who sent the token, b.
-Payload - contains claims (Registered claims & Custom claims) c.
-JWT Wax seal - Signature of JWT to make the JWT temper-proof
+5. JWT has
+- Return address - tells who sent the token
+- Payload - contains claims (Registered claims & Custom claims)
+- JWT Wax seal - Signature of JWT to make the JWT temper-proof
 6. Registered claims - has JWT issuer details, JWT subject details (id), Audience for the JWT (API endpoint), Expiry, Issue time
 7. Custom claims - you can have entities like role or any other custom data that may help authenticate and authorize user
 8. JWT is signed and encoded.
 No sensitive information should be part of JWT.